JKornev/hidden/README.md

 A command line tool **hiddencli** is used for managing a driver.
 You are able to use it for hiding and unhiding objects, changing a driver state and so on.

-To hide a calc.exe try this one
+To hide a file try the command
 ```
 hiddencli /hide file c:\Windows\System32\calc.exe
 ```

-Want to hide directory?
+Want to hide a directory?
 No problems
 ```
 hiddencli /hide dir "c:\Program Files\VMWare"
 ```